Dhu Shanatir: Death

 Ibn Ishaq narrates that Lakhni'ah Yanuf Dhu Shanatir had a habit of inviting younger boys to his palace before sodomizing them.
 This dishonoured his victims, ensuring they would not rule after him.
 Dhu Shanatir then came to the last of the Himyarite princes, Zur'ah, and invited him to his castle.
-Zur'ah who already known of his exploits hid a dagger in his shoe and set off to the palace; as Dhu Shanatir pounced upon him in the bedroom of the palace, Zur'ah acted fast and stabbed Dhu Shanatir to death with the dagger.
-Zur'ah then cut off Dhu Shanatir's head and then displayed it from the palace balcony.
+Zur'ah, who knew of Dhu Shanatir's exploits, hid a dagger in his shoe and set off to the palace; as Dhu Shanatir pounced upon him in the bedroom of the palace, Zur'ah stabbed Dhu Shanatir to death with the dagger.
+Zur'ah then cut off Dhu Shanatir's head and displayed it from the palace balcony.
 As the people of Himyar saw this, they cheered for Zur'ah and appointed him as leader as a reward for getting rid of the tyrannical leader who oppressed them, a move which the guards of Dhu Shanatir themselves supported.
 Zur'ah would take the title of Dhu Nuwas and then ascend the Himyarite throne for a few more years.